-Nagpur: Countering the Congress' jibes at the BJP in the wake of conviction of former BJP president Bangaru Laxman in the 2001 fake arms deal case, the party on Saturday said the Congress has no moral right "to lecture them on morality".
+Nagpur: Countering Congress' jibes at BJP in the wake of conviction of former BJP president Bangaru Laxman in a bribery case, the party on Saturday said the Congress has no moral right "to lecture them on morality".

-Speaking on the issue, Javadekar further said Laxman now has the option of approaching the higher judiciary, which he would do.
+Speaking on the issue, Javadekar further said Laxman now has the option of approaching the higher judiciary, which he will do.

 Javadekar said the BJP Parliamentary party will meet shortly to demand government's equal share in the pension scheme.
 "Presently, the employees as well as the employers contribute 8.33 per cent each, but government's share is not on par.
 Hence, the BJP will demand 8.33 per cent contribution from the government, which will help the workers get pension in the range of Rs 3,000 against the present Rs 1,500," he said.

 He claimed that around 5.50 crore workers in India will be benefitted through the move and the financial burden on the state exchequer will not exceed Rs 7,000 crore, he said.